A devaluation means there is a fall in the value of a currency. The main effects are:

 The effect of a devaluation depends on:

 1. Elasticity of demand for exports and imports.
-If demand is price inelastic, the a fall in the price of exports will lead to only a small rise in quantity.
+If demand is price inelastic, then a fall in the price of exports will lead to only a small rise in quantity.
 Therefore, the value of exports may actually fall.
-An improvement in the current account on the Balance of Payments depends upon the Marshall Lerner condition and the elasticity of demand for exports and imports
+An improvement in the current account on the balance of payments depends upon the Marshall Lerner condition and the elasticity of demand for exports and imports

 - If PEDx + PEDm > 1 then a devaluation will improve the current account

-- The impact of a devaluation may take time to have effect.
+- The impact of a devaluation may take time to influence the economy.
 In the short term, demand may be inelastic, but over time demand may become more price elastic and have a bigger effect.